MANAGEMENT AND ACCOUNTING WEB

 University of South Florida, Fall 2001

-The objective of this article is to discuss hidden costs associated with JIT systems.
-The article was written to help an internal auditor locate these hidden costs.
-The authors discussed briefly the components of a successful JIT system.
-These issues will also be summarized briefly.
+The purpose of this article is to discuss hidden costs associated with just-in-time systems.
+The article was written to help internal auditors locate these hidden costs.
+The authors begin by briefly discussing the components of a successful JIT system.

-Seven items that should be included in a JIT systems to insure its success:
+Seven items that should be included in a JIT system to insure its success:

 pull scheduling,